ttrakoolthai/recipe-server/README.md

 # License
 This work is made available under the "MIT License".
 See the file LICENSE.txt in this distribution for license terms.

+# Attrition

+Much of the code and the above instruitons were taken from bart masey chat gpt generated the files